thetazzo/TsockM/README.md

         * [x] `KILL_ALL`       - removes all peers
         * [x] `LIST`           - prints relevant peer data
         * [x] `CC`             - Clear screen
+* [x] Accept address as a variable when launching a server
 * [x] Protocol should also contain `src` and `dest` IP addresses, socket form
 * [x] Peer unique hash as ID
 * [x] Handle invalid *action* arguments